Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Filter-Refine

-In line~\ref{lpline:1} of algorithm~\ref{alg:lp}, an AABB is defined to have at least a side of length $2r'$ to fit the sphere of radius$r'$.
-It is also up to the user to decide how big of a bounding box is needed to render the desired geometry.
-Lines~\ref{lpline:2}-\ref{lpline:9} are executed for every AABB-ray intersection that RT cores detect.
-In line~\ref{lpline:5}, we perform preliminary filtering by making use of the inclusion property to remove the data points whose representative spheres do not contain the query point.
-In line~\ref{lpline:6}, we compute the $L^p$ norm distance between the data point which is the center of the locus, and the query point which is the ray origin.
-In line~\ref{lpline:7}, we discard the data points whose $L^p$ norm volumes do not contain the query point, thus removing false positives by solving the $r$ bound query problem.
-Lines~\ref{lpline:8}-\ref{lpline:9} refine the selected candidates and store the top k closest points.
+We present {\em Arkade Filter\hyp{}Refine reduction} in algorithm~\ref{alg:arkade}.
+In Line~\ref{line:1}, AABBs corresponding to each data point are defined.
+If $D$ is $L^1$ norm, then the geometric object is a square rhombus and the AABB with a side of length $2r$ should be defined to tightly fit the rhombus.
+It is up to the user to decide how big of a bounding box is needed to render the desired geometry.
+However, the tighter, the better.
+In line~\ref{line:2}, an Optix API call is made to build the BVH on the defined AABBs.
+The constructed BVH is not returned to the user but is available for the RT architecture to traverse.
+In line~\ref{line:3}, an Optix API call is made to launch point rays from each query point.
+From line~\ref{line:4}, the neighbor search starts.
+In lines~\ref{line:4}-\ref{line:5}, RT cores perform the BVH tree traversal of the ray and return the AABB intersection when a ray is found to intersect with AABB.
+Lines~\ref{line:5}-\ref{line:9} and lines~\ref{line:10}-\ref{line:12} indicate the Filter and Refine phases respectively.
+Lines~\ref{line:6}-\ref{line:7} extract the data point, which is the center of geometry inside the hit AABB, and the query point, which is the source of the point ray hitting the AABB.
+In line~\ref{line:8}, we compute the $D$-distance between them.
+In line~\ref{line:9}, we filter out all the data points that are farther than a $D$-distance of $r$.
+Lines~\ref{line:10}-\ref{line:12} refine the selected candidates and store the top $k$ closest points.